tkhq/demo-lygos-dlc/README.md

 | Runs inside a TVC enclave | No | Yes |
 | Beyond contract verification | Nothing | Expected-term comparison, on-chain collateral lookup, structured check report, profiles, app proof |

-The enclave row forced the rest.
 A TVC deployment is a single binary whose SHA-256 is approved before it can run, so a Node runtime plus an opaque `.node` file does not fit: the digest would cover a launcher script rather than the code doing the verifying.